 Insert new paragraphs 1.1. and 1.2., to read:

 "1.1.
-The capacity of the reagent tank shall be such that a full tank does not need to be replenished over an average driving range of 5 full fuel tanks providing the tank can be easily replenished (e.g. without the use of tools and without removing vehicle interior trim.
+The capacity of the reagent tank shall be such that a full reagent tank does not need to be replenished over an average driving range of 5 full fuel tanks providing the reagent tank can be easily replenished (e.g. without the use of tools and without removing vehicle interior trim.
 The opening of an interior flap, in order to gain access for the purpose of reagent replenishment, shall not be understood as the removal of interior trim).
-If the tank is not considered to be easy to replenish as described above, the minimum tank capacity shall be at least equivalent to an average driving distance of 15 full fuel tanks.
-However, in the case that in paragraph 3.5. of this annex, the manufacturer chooses to start the warning system at a distance which may not be less than 2,400 km before the reagent tank becomes empty, the above restrictions on a minimum tank capacity shall not apply.
+If the reagent tank is not considered to be easy to replenish as described above, the minimum reagent tank capacity shall be at least equivalent to an average driving distance of 15 full fuel tanks.
+However, in the case of the option in paragraph 3.5. of this appendix, where the manufacturer chooses to start the warning system at a distance which may not be less than 2,400 km before the reagent tank becomes empty, the above restrictions on a minimum reagent tank capacity shall not apply.

 1.2.
-In the context of this annex, the term "average driving distance" shall be taken to be derived from the fuel or reagent consumption during a type 1 test for the driving distance of a fuel tank and the driving distance of a reagent tank respectively."
+In the context of this appendix, the term "average driving distance" shall be taken to be derived from the fuel or reagent consumption during a Type 1 test for the driving distance of a fuel tank and the driving distance of a reagent tank respectively."

 Paragraph 2.1., amend to read:

 "2.1.
-The vehicle shall include a specific indicator on the dashboard that informs the driver of low levels of reagent in the reagent storage tank and of when the reagent tank becomes empty when reagent levels are below the threshold values specified in paragraph 3.5. of this annex."
+The vehicle shall include a specific indicator on the dashboard that informs the driver of low levels of reagent in the reagent storage tank and of when the reagent tank becomes empty when reagent levels are below the threshold values specified in paragraph 3.5. of this appendix."

 Paragraph 3.1., amend to read:

 "3.1.
-The vehicle shall include a warning system consisting of visual alarms that informs the driver when an abnormality is detected in the reagent dosing e.g. when emissions are too high, the reagent level is low, that the tank soon needs to be refilled, reagent dosing is interrupted or the reagent is not of a quality specified by the manufacturer.
+The vehicle shall include a warning system consisting of visual alarms that informs the driver when an abnormality is detected in the reagent dosing e.g. when emissions are too high, the reagent level is low, that the tank soon needs to be refilled, reagent dosing is interrupted, or the reagent is not of a quality specified by the manufacturer.
 The warning system may also include an audible component to alert the driver."

 Paragraph 3.4., amend the last sentence to read: